April 7, 1998

 extent of the market for this program is not yet known.
 Hinni asked for a clarification

-of hours required in University Studies. the numbers do not add up.
-Holt agreed
+of hours required in General Education. the numbers do not add up.
+Holt agreed to

-to work with McDougall to clarify the count of credit hours.
-Jones added that this
+work with McDougall to clarify the count of credit hours.
+Jones added that this problem

-problem could have been resolved if the whole curriculum had been laid out in detail.
+could have been resolved if the whole curriculum had been laid out in detail.
+All

-All future proposals should include complete curricula detail.
-McGowan moved and
+future proposals should include complete curricula detail.
+McGowan moved and Jones

 hours was moved from a discussion to an action item.
 The Council believes that policy